 And what about those retirement plans?
 For many retirement plans, like IRAs and tax-deferred annuities, a divorce will automatically eliminate your former spouse as a beneficiary without you having to do anything.
 But what happens then?
 Do you have an alternate beneficiary named?
 If not, these assets that you thought wouldn’t be subject to probate suddenly are part of the probate process, sometimes with devastating tax consequences.
 If you named your minor children as beneficiaries after your former spouse, your ex will likely still be in control of the funds as the guardian for your children.
 Probably not what you had in mind.

 And one final note about retirement plans—a divorce doesn’t eliminate your ex-spouse as beneficiary of all of your retirement plans.
 For example, if you have a 401(k), 403(b) or any of the many other plans with a mix of letters and numbers, your ex-spouse will still be your beneficiary after you get divorced.
 How is that?
-These plan are governed by federal law, not state law, and federal law doesn’t have the similar kind of provisions that Arizona and New Mexico law has.
+These plan are governed by federal law, not state law, and federal law doesn’t have the similar kind of provisions that Arizona law has.
 When that happens, don’t count on your ex sharing with the other family members.
 Our experience shows us that that rarely, if ever, happens.

 So what is the lesson from all of this?
 The most important lesson is that any time there is a major life change, you must review your estate plan.
 You might have noticed that I didn’t say you should review your estate plan—I said you MUST.
 Divorce is one of the major life changes, along with the birth or death of a child or close loved one, marriage, retirement or receiving an inheritance.
 I’m sure you can think of many others, but the point is that any time your life changes, your estate plan needs to be reviewed and updated, if necessary, to deal with the changes in life.

 What the Attorneys of Morris Hall Can Do For You: